List of Marvel Comics characters: B: Bor

 Bor Burison is an Asgardian in the Marvel Universe.
 The character, created by Stan Lee and Jack Kirby and named for Borr from Norse mythology, first appeared in Journey into Mystery #97 (October 1963).

 Bor, son of Buri, became the ruler of Asgard where under his rule he created the universe.
 He eventually married the giantess Bestla and had four sons with her named Cul, Vili, Ve and Odin.
 Out of all of his sons, Bor paid special attention to Odin, whom he groomed to become the next king.
-However, Bor was angered by Odin's decision to create humans which he was unable to reverse.
+However, Bor was angered by Odin's decision to create humans, which he was unable to reverse.
 Nevertheless, Bor strongly sided with Odin and the two went into battle against the Frost Giants.
 Bor went up against one giant, who was actually a time traveling Loki in disguise, and battled him, but was killed.

 Loki would impersonate Bor's ghost to get Odin to defeat Laufey and adopt the boy that would become Loki.

-Loki resurrected Bor in modern day, but affected his mind making him think that monsters were everywhere.
+During the "Dark Reign" storyline, Loki resurrected Bor in modern day, but affected his mind making him think that monsters were everywhere.
 He encountered his grandson Thor and the two fought in a destructive battle that involved the Dark Avengers.
-Bor was killed by Thor who only found out about his identity afterwards by Loki and Balder.
-Hela later brings Bor back to life to lift Mjolnir.
+Bor was killed by Thor, who only found out about his identity afterwards by Loki and Balder.

+Hela later brings Bor back to life to lift Mjölnir.
 When he was unable to, Hela reduces him to dust.
 She then uses him to battle Thor once again.

 Bor once again returns to halt the wedding between Asgardian Sigurd and Valkyrie Dísir, causing much ire with the two as well as Danielle Moonstar, Hela, and Loki.

 Bor in other media

-Bor appears in the 2013 live-action movie Thor: The Dark World, portrayed by Tony Curran.
-He appears in a flashback depicting the Asgardians' battle against the Dark Elf forces of Malekith the Accursed five thousand years ago.
+Bor appears in Thor: The Dark World, portrayed by Tony Curran.